t-d-k/LibreCrypt/docs/Linux_volumes.md

   </TBODY>
 </TABLE>

-Note that for many of the controls on DoxBox's Linux mount volume dialog, the equivalent Cryptoloop ("losetup") parameter for that control is displayed in brackets.
+Note that for many of the controls on LibreCrypt's Linux mount volume dialog, the equivalent Cryptoloop ("losetup") parameter for that control is displayed in brackets.